TrevorGKann/ContactTracingStudy/README.md

 * heading
 * magnetometer
 * compas
-* Bluetooth signal strength to other phones running the app
+* Bluetooth received signal strength (only to other phones running our app)

 This information is stored locally on your device until you complete the send-off form, at which point it sends it to me anonymously.
 We do not believe the information contained from these sensors can be used to infer sensitive information about you and your name is not linked to your data.